openstack-archive/interop/2016.08/procedure.rst

 modified tests cannot be accpeted as valid for trademark licensing purposes.

-DefCore Recommended Test Procedure
+Recommended Test Procedure

-The following procedure is recommended, but not required for testing DefCore.
+The following procedure is recommended, but not required for testing.
 This procedure assumes you're running a Linux test platform (Ubuntu 14.04 or CentOS 7 have been verified) with administrator privileges.